ldeoliveira/game/README.md

 ### Testing
 * Unit tests: they were written using the Gherkin syntax and are responsible mainly for testing the game logic.
 Coverage is 94% of lines.
 Mocks were used.
 * Integration tests: they are mainly responsible for testing HTTP related communication, like request payload validation, correct status, and response serialization.
+Coverage is 81% of lines.
 Nothing was mocked.
 * UI tests: done manually.

 # What was NOT done?